ratschlab/secedo/README.md

-# SCATTER (Single Cell dATa clusTERer)
+# SECEDO (SinglE CEll Data tumOr clusterer)
-`SCATTER` is able to cluster cells and perform variant calling based on information obtained from single-cell DNA sequencing. `SCATTER` takes as input `BAM` files containing the aligned data for each cell and provides as output a clustering of the cells and, optionally, VCF files pinpointing the changes relative to a reference genome.
+`SECEDO` is able to cluster cells and perform variant calling based on information obtained from single-cell DNA sequencing. `SECEDO` takes as input `BAM` files containing the aligned data for each cell and provides as output a clustering of the cells and, optionally, VCF files pinpointing the changes relative to a reference genome.

-`SCATTER` is descirbed in detail in the following paper: [Clustering cells based on single-cell DNA-sequencing data withultra-low coverage](coming soon)
+`SECEDO` is descirbed in detail in the following paper: [Clustering cells based on single-cell DNA-sequencing data withultra-low coverage](coming soon)

 ## Prerequisites
 * GNU GCC with C++17 (gcc-8.0.1 or higher), LLVM Clang (clang-7 or higher), or AppleClang